brandur/org/articles/service-stubs.md

+---
+hook: How we build minimal, platform deployable, Rack service stubs to take the pain out of developing applications that depend on an extensive service-oriented architecture.
+location: San Francisco
+published_at: 2013-06-03 17:22:11.000000000 Z
+title: SOA and Service Stubs
+---

 [Service-oriented architecture](http://en.wikipedia.org/wiki/Service-oriented_architecture) (SOA) is a popular technique at a number of software development shops these days, each trying to avoid the age-old problem of the monolithic codebase.
 This includes us at Heroku, where the underlying kernel that supports the Heroku platform is fundamentally decomposed into a number of backend services, each of which having a well-defined set of responsibilities, and a team to operate it.

 Despite us being happily well-invested in this architectural approach, SOA has a number of downsides, one of the foremost being that running a single application in isolation becomes difficult because it relies on so many external services.